charleshong3/charleshong3.github.io/blog/autocomp_trainium_conv1d.md

 ---
 layout: blog
-title: "Autocomp Case Study: Speeding Up Trainium’s conv1d by 17x!"
+title: "How to speed up 1D convolution on Trainium by 17x!"
 previous_post:
   title: "Speeding up NKI (AWS Trainium) kernels with Autocomp"
   url: "/blog/autocomp_trainium.html"
 ---

-# Autocomp Case Study: Speeding Up Trainium’s conv1d by 17x!
+# How to speed up 1D convolution on Trainium by 17x!

 #### November 17, 2025